Skip to content

 “Can I legally carry in a bar in Minnesota?”

 If you do drink, know how many it takes to get to 0.04 for you.
 Then count your drinks to be sure you’re below the 0.04 limit.
-For most people that will be one or maybe two “airport” drinks.
+For most people that will be one one-ounce or maybe two one-ounce “airport” drinks.
 Your gender and your weight are the main factors affecting how much alcohol it takes to get over 0.04.
 Look at a Widmark formula chart to learn about that.
+Of course, the easiest, math-free, discipline to simply decide not drink when carrying, or not to carry when drinking.

 Police officers should take care not to drink to 0.04 alcohol concentration or above, or to the point of being under the influence, while carrying a firearm.
-But if they somehow cross that line, they should keep in mind the above; and seek legal representation by an experienced criminal defense attorney such as Attorney Thomas Gallagher.
+But if they somehow cross the line, they should seek legal representation by an experienced criminal defense attorney such as Attorney Thomas Gallagher who knows carry laws, alcohol and related cases.

 Gun Crimes Defense Attorney